jayng9663/MPD-Album-Art/README.md

 - V1.0 First commit
 - V2.0 Added `Download From Internet` from musicbrainz using `wget`.
 - V2.1 Optimize the code
+- V2.1 Optimize the code, Added search by fingerprint

 ## Cover Art Priority Order (Highest to Lowest):
 - Embedded Album Art in Music File